CruiseDiva.comSM

 Costa Cruises

-Where to Smoke: Cabins, private balconies, open decks, and designated smoking areas in public rooms.
+Where to Smoke: Private balconies, open decks, and designated smoking areas.

 Where NOT to Smoke: All restaurants and show lounges.